 Julia is excited to be part of this year's YBPF, after attending some of the very first ever run in Roma.

-In a year that has proven to show the resilience of our sector we are very excited to announce this year’s YBPF Property Tour will be a Saleyards Extravaganza!
-The Roma Saleyards has achieved a 50 year milestone and with this momentous occasion attendees will have the full experience of the Southern Hemisphere’s largest selling complex, incorporating a diverse range of sessions.
+In a year that has proven to show the resilience of our sector, we are very excited to announce that this year’s YBPF Property Tour will be a Saleyards Extravaganza!
+The Roma Saleyards has achieved a 50 year milestone and with this momentous occasion, attendees will have the full experience of Australia’s largest cattle selling complex, incorporating a diverse range of interactive sessions.

-In its 50th year, the Roma Saleyards has cracked well over its 11 millionth head of cattle.
-The largest financial year on record has the yards throughput of 415, 221 head of cattle.
-A massive task that incorporates a diverse range of our sector from vendors, selling agents, rebate agents, buyers, transport companies, saleyards staff, industry councils and associations, extending to the larger community employment.
+Over its 50 years, the Roma Saleyards has seen a throughput of over 11 million head.
+The largest financial year on record saw 415, 221 cattle sold.
+Each week the saleyards incorporates a broad array of our sector, from vendors, selling agents, rebate agents, buyers, transport companies, saleyards staff, industry councils and associations, extending to the larger community employment.

-A virtual property tour will be hosted by Kate and John Scott.
-Covering topics relating to their experience of pasture improvements, infrastructure developments, livestock management and overall business decision making.
+As part of this extravaganza, a virtual property tour will be hosted by local producers, John and Kate Scott.
+They will cover topics relating to their experience with pasture improvements, infrastructure developments, livestock management and overall business decision making.

 Maximising production is a fine line between obtaining the right information and capturing gains while maintaining profitability.
-Nutrition is constantly on the minds of producers and Stocklick Trading’s Donna Weber and Stevie Jackson will be on offer to provide their wealth of knowledge.
+Nutrition is constantly on the minds of producers and thus Stocklick Trading’s Donna Weber and Stevie Jackson will be on offer to share their knowledge.

-Representatives from our leading industry groups will also be touching on topics relevant to challenges at present.
-From biosecurity to the importance of MLA and their contribution to Australia’s meat industry global competitiveness.
+Representatives from our leading industry groups will also be touching on topics relevant to challenges at present, from biosecurity to global meat competitiveness.

 Daniel & Kasey Phillips, Murgona Cattle Co